The Mindbody approach

 Your pain doesn't have to be permanent

-Neuroscientists are now discovering the importance of psychological and social factors in causing pain to become chronic long after injuries have healed.
-My approach uses the latest research to empower you to become free from chronic pain.
+Neuroscientists are now discovering the importance of psychological, emotional and social factors in causing pain to become persistent.

 ‘We were unable to help a patient with chronic pain any further.
 No procedure was appropriate so I therefore suggested she came to you.
 She messaged me today to say how useful your course was and she was grateful for the suggestion.
 Such a service is essential for patients with chronic pain.
 I am sure I will recommend you again to patients who are struggling’